lzilioli/snips/README.md

 # Go back to the project root
 cd ..

-# This will generate all supported outputs to the export directory
-grunt dash text-mate
+# See the Exporting Your Snippets for instructions on exporting.
 ```

 If you're developing in the repo, the default grunt task will watch some files and do some stuff for you (lint, beautify, etc.).
 Use the watch task, use the hooks.
 Don't push busted code.